LucasBorboleta/BaltekTheRules/README.md

 During year 2016, an implementation using HTML and JavaScript was started.
 Such implementation is hosted in another project, named **[baltek-the-program](https://github.com/LucasBorboleta/baltek-the-program)**.

-During year 2017, the rules have been translated in English, Esperanto.
-The Portuguese translation is on going.
+During year 2017, the rules have been translated in English, Esperanto and  Portuguese.

 The **separation** of **text rules** and **software implementation** aims at encouraging people either to play using handcrafted material or to develop their own program.